Skip to Content

 • Bowdabra (optional)

-Grab the package of pipe cleaners and cut each one into four pieces.
-Honestly, you can use any color pipe cleaners – you won’t see them.
+Honestly, you can use any color pipe cleaners for this project because you won’t see them.
 I usually try to coordinate with one of the colors in my wreath or use white.

-And for reference, here’s how it looks from the back.
+Because I get asked and for reference, here’s how the wreath looks from the back.
 You can see how randomly I attached the tubes.

 Back of the finished mesh Christmas wreath